-If your business is struggling to stay afloat and its debts have become overwhelming, there are relief options available to you in Pennsylvania.
+If your business is struggling to stay afloat and its debts have become overwhelming, there are relief options available to you in Philadelphia.
 Chapter 11 bankruptcy is designed for businesses that simply cannot repay their debts.
 This is often the case when a business restructures itself to deal with changing economic times, but it also applies in cases where businesses have been mismanaged and cannot afford to pay creditors.
 In these cases, Chapter 11 bankruptcy provides a specific process for the court-supervised reorganization of a business’s finances.

 If your business is in debt distress and you need assistance finding solutions, contact an experienced PA bankruptcy law attorney who can provide information about Chapter 11 bankruptcy and other debt-relief options.
 You can search online for “attorney near me” for a good starting point for lawyers to call.